vipinagrawal25/MeMC/README.md

 # Using the Package:

-The package is built to understand the physics of Exosomes and viruses where the thermal noise are relevant.
-Therefore, we expect the user to have a prior understanding of Metropolis algorithm of the Monte Carlo simulation and basic concept of Elasticity.
+The package is built to understand the physics of Exosomes or viruses where the thermal noise are relevant.
+These nano-vesicles are studied experimentally using Atomic Force Microscopy.
+This package tends to simulate the experiment in the best possible way.
+Therefore, we expect the user to have a prior understanding of Metropolis algorithm of the Monte Carlo simulation and a basic concept of Elasticity pertaining to membranes.
 Both the concept is described in detail in the document doc/paper.pdf.
-That being said, we shall now dive deeper and explain how different part of the code functions in the sections that follow.
+That being said, we shall now dive deeper and explain how different part of the code functions in the following sections:

 ## Constructing the membrane

 To begin the simulation we generate a equilibrated randomized position.
-For this purpose use the executable "bin/exe_start".
+For details we refer the reader to section xx.xx of doc/paper.pdf.
+The main code for this purpose is given in `main/start.cpp` and the relevant binary is executable "bin/exe_start".
 The executable takes three arguments:
-Number of random points to be equilibrated, geometry of the surface "sph" for a surface of sphere and "cart" for flat plane and folder name to write the output files.
+1) Number of random points to be equilibrated
+2) Geometry of the surface "sph" for a surface of sphere and "cart" for flat plane
+3) Folder name to write the output files.
 The following command in the root directory of the repository will generate a configuration of 1024 points in surface of sphere.
 All the outputs will be dumped inside data_sph.